remla25-team12/operation/README.md

 3. Navigate to `http://localhost:8080` to access the application homepage.

 ## Config
-The .env file in this repository allows you to choose which version of the app and model-service container you'd like to use.
-By default, the latest image will be pulled.
+The .env file in this repository allows you to choose which version of the `app` and `model-service` container you'd like to use.
+If none are specified, the latest images will be pulled by default.

 # Continuous progress log
+_Add a new paragraph for each assignment as a continuous progress log that (briefly) describes which assignment parts have been implemented to support the peer-review process._

 ## Assignment 1
-[Add a new paragraph for each assignment as a continuous progress log that (briefly) describes which assignment parts have been implemented to support the peer-review process.]
+The docker-compose.yaml successfully launches both containers (`app` and `model-service`).
+They communicate with each other over a shared Docker network, and only `app`'s port is exposed to the host.
+The app frontend can be used to query the model for predictions.
+All libraries and containers are released using automatic versioning via a GitHub workflow.
+We do not yet have additional interaction options (e.g. flagging incorrect predictions).